cs4241-19a/a4-creativecoding/README.md

 https://a4-acnolan.glitch.me/

 This application is like microsoft paint.
-If paint was in the browser and made by a student in a week instead of a nearly billion dollar company and a team of professionals.
+If paint was in the browser and made by a student in a week instead of a nearly billion dollar company and a team of professionals (so the quality is about what you would expect).

 Within the app you can draw or edit images.
 Basic functionality includes clicking on a canvas and moving the mouse to draw things.
 You can change the color, size, and shape of the brush.
 You can